 Pedaling round and round while sitting atop a bicycle is not the same today as it was yesterday.
 And like watching your breath in mindfulness practice the experience is bound to be different.
 Bicycling may be the best exercise for mindfulness combining fresh air, cardio workout and sunshine with a smooth cadence surely brings a rider into sustained period of mindfulness practice.

-Yesterday you may have rode your bike along a flat road next to a winding meandering river, today you might find yourself far away from flat roads while you climb steep hills or maybe you’ve found the perfect combination route where hills, curves, dips and flats are interspersed in a delightful mix. point is a session of exercise for mindfulness on your bicycle presents nearly unlimited experiences, just like sitting in mindfulness practice.
+Yesterday you may have rode your bike along a flat road next to a winding meandering river, today you might find yourself far away from flat roads while you climb steep hills or maybe you’ve found the perfect combination route with hills, curves, dips and flats randomly interspersed throughout a boundless landscape.

-I first learned about meditation and mindfulness in college and while it sounded interesting I didn’t formally engage in a meditation practice for another 20 years.
-But in hindsight I now realize I very much became a practitioner of being in the moment and mindfulness when I took up daily bicycle riding, years before I ever sat and watched my breath.
+I first learned about meditation and mindfulness in college and while it sounded interesting I didn’t formally engage in a practice for another 20 years.
+But in hindsight I now realize I very much became a practitioner of being in the present moment when I took up daily bicycle riding, this was years before I ever sat and watched my breath.

 While pedaling, my thoughts would become nonexistent, they’d fall away or disappear as each foot locked to the pedals went round and round.
 The pedaling itself became my focus and in time the cadence anchored my chattering mind and delivered a panorama of visual clarity and effortless purpose, I’d discovered the best exercise for mindfulness to be Bicycling.